-- 1. Set up the map cards as shown.
-Place Hammy on the map card as shown. - 2.
-Put the code cards into the code card frame in the order shown. - 3.
-Turn Sammy on with the switch on the bottom. - 4.
-Place Sammy on the Start code card.
-(You can align the axle hole of the robot's wheels with the dark gray arrows on the code card frame.)
+1. Set up the map cards as shown.
+Place Hammy on the map card as shown.

+2. Put the code cards in the order shown and link them together.

+3. Turn Sammy on with the switch on the bottom.

+4. Place Sammy on the Start code card.
+The OID sensor should be directly above the Start card.
+(You can align the axle hole of the robot's wheels with the Start card.)
 Press the Record button.
-Wait for Sammy to finish recording the program. - 5.
-Place Sammy on the Start map card.
+Wait for Sammy to finish recording the program.

+5. Place Sammy on the Start map card.
 Press the Run button (which is the same as the Record button).

-SAMMY VISITS HAMMY